Healthy Recipes Blog

 • 2 eggs

-• Preheat your oven to 400 degrees F. Line a rimmed baking sheet with foil (for easy cleanup) and fit it with a roasting rack.
+• Preheat the oven to 400°F. Line a rimmed baking sheet with foil (for easy cleanup) and fit it with a roasting rack.
 Grease the rack.

 • Process the pork rinds in your food processor into fine crumbs.
-You can also do as I do in the video below – place them in a Ziploc-type bag, close the bag well removing as much air as possible, and crushing the pork rinds with a rolling pin.
-But this method will likely result in bigger crumbs.
+You can also do as I do in the video below – place them in a resealable bag, close the bag well (removing as much air as possible), and crush the pork rinds with a rolling pin.
+But this method will result in bigger crumbs.
 They should still adhere to the chicken pieces, but not as well.

 • In a small bowl, mix together the crushed pork rinds, black pepper, garlic powder, paprika, and thyme.
 Divide the mixture between two shallow bowls.